 What is a liveable and sustainable community?
-It demonstrates Smart Growth principles: the natural environment and our farmland are protected; residents are engaged; neighbourhoods are revitalized, communities are vibrant, complete, and walkable; active transportation is safe and convenient; there is a range of good quality affordable housing choices; green infrastructure, green building design, and green neighbourhood design are the norm.
+It is net zero and demonstrates Smart Growth principles: the natural environment and our farmland are protected; residents are engaged; neighbourhoods are revitalized, communities are vibrant, complete, and walkable; active transportation is safe and convenient; there is a range of good quality affordable housing choices; green infrastructure, green building design, and green neighbourhood design are the norm.

 - COMPLETE AND WALKABLE: You can walk to the things you need in your community

 SUSTAINABLE TRANSPORTATION: Everyone should be able to get to where they are going safely, conveniently and accessibly, whether they are walking, in a wheelchair or scooter, on a bike, on a bus, or in a private vehicle.

 WATER QUALITY: Water is life!
 We need to protect the health of our lakes, rivers, creeks and wetlands.

 A HEALTHY NATURAL ENVIRONMENT: We all rely on healthy water, air, and soil.
 We need our natural spaces, and they need our protection.

 LOCAL FOOD: Local food is healthy and adds to food security.
 Let’s support our local farmers, and people growing their own food at home or in community gardens.

 CITIZEN ENGAGEMENT: Collectively, we make our community a better place.
 Let’s support people working to make the community better, and give people a voice in the municipal decisions that shape our city.